crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 We have been discussing 3 constructs modeled after or inspired by Kubernetes PV,PVC,StorageClass.

 ## [Resource]Instance
-Resource could be any of cloud provider managed resources: RDSInstance, CloudSQLInstance, EKS, GKE, etc...
+Resource could be any of cloud provider managed resources: `RDSInstance`, `CloudSQLInstance`, `EKS`, `GKE`, etc...
-This construct is modeled after or inspired by the Kubernetes PersistentVolume construct.
+This construct is modeled after or inspired by the Kubernetes `PersistentVolume` construct.

 ```go
 type PersistentVolumeSpec struct {